-100 European Commission, Hours spent in road congestion annually.

-101European Commission, Special Eurobarometer 406, Attitudes of Europeans towards urban mobility, pp.7-10.
+&lt;sup>100 European Commission, Hours spent in road congestion annually.
+European Commission, Special Eurobarometer 406, Attitudes of Europeans towards urban mobility, pp.7-10.

-municipal and multilevel cooperation to foster sustainable regional development, promote integrated planning and address specific development issues.
-In this context, conventions facilitate the vertical cooperation between the State and municipalities with the aim of implementing the objectives established in territorial strategies, such as the Master Programme for Spatial Planning (PDAT) and the new Strategy for Sustainable Mobility (MoDu 2.0)102.
+and Infrastructure has launched several integrated urban planning processes.
+These take the form of agreements (conventions) between the ministry, the cities and their adjacent municipalities.
+Conventions promote intermunicipal and multilevel cooperation to foster sustainable regional development, promote integrated planning and address specific development issues.
+In this context, conventions facilitate the vertical cooperation between the State and municipalities with the aim of implementing the objectives established in territorial strategies, such as the Master Programme for Spatial Planning (PDAT) and the new Strategy for Sustainable Mobility (MoDu 2.0).
 Furthermore a national air quality programme was adopted.

 More sustainable mobility has been encouraged through a number of recent measures.
 These include the 2017 tax reform (see Chapter 5 on green taxation) and significant investment in public transport.
-In May 2018, the Government adopted the new sustainable mobility strategy (MoDu 2.0)103.
+In May 2018, the Government adopted the new sustainable mobility strategy ( $MoDu \ 2.0$ ).
 This strategy builds on the progress since the previous strategy of 2012, extending the range of mobility measures.
 It also addresses more explicitly the four mobility players, namely the public, local councils, employers and the State.
 MoDu 2.0's strategic objective for 2025 is to reduce peak-hour congestion while transporting 20 % more people than in 2017.

-Projects are ongoing to promote research collaboration to develop smart and sustainable multimodal mobility-on-demand transit solutions for sustainable urban mobility104.
+Projects are ongoing to promote research collaboration to develop smart and sustainable multimodal mobilityon-demand transit solutions for sustainable urban mobility.
 A new car-pooling platform, CoPilote, was introduced to alleviate the traffic situation, particularly commuter traffic.
-The CoPilote website and free mobile application cover the whole of the Greater Region105 and help to match people with similar journey routes wishing to use car-pooling.
-The goal behind CoPilote is: (i) to achieve a car occupancy rate of 1.5 persons on journeys from home to place of work by 2025; (ii) to reduce the number of vehicles on Luxembourg's roads by 50 000 per day; and (iii) to cut CO2 emissions by 130 000 tonnes per year106.
+The CoPilote website and free mobile application cover the whole of the Greater Region and help to match people with similar journey routes wishing to use car-pooling.
+The goal behind CoPilote is: (i) to achieve a car occupancy rate of 1.5 persons on journeys from home to place of work by 2025; (ii) to reduce the number of vehicles on Luxembourg's roads by 50 000 per day; and (iii) to cut CO2 emissions by 130 000 tonnes per year.

-102 The Government of Luxembourg, MoDu 2.0 Luxembourg.
+&lt;sup>102 The Government of Luxembourg, MoDu 2.0 Luxembourg.

-103 The Government of Luxembourg, MoDu 2.0 Luxembourg.
+&lt;sup>103 The Government of Luxembourg, MoDu 2.0 Luxembourg.

-104 European Commission, Transport Research and Innovation Monitoring and Information System.
+&lt;sup>104 European Commission, Transport Research and Innovation Monitoring and Information System.

-105 The area of Saarland, Lorraine, Luxembourg, Rhineland-Palatinate, Wallonia and the rest of the French Community of Belgium, and the German-speaking Community of Belgium.
+&lt;sup>105 The area of Saarland, Lorraine, Luxembourg, Rhineland-Palatinate, Wallonia and the rest of the French Community of Belgium, and the German-speaking Community of Belgium.

-106 CoPilote - Roulez ensemble, roulez mieux.
+&lt;sup>106 CoPilote - Roulez ensemble, roulez mieux.